The Driskill, Austin’s oldest and perhaps grandest hotel, has a new owner.

 The purchase price wasn’t disclosed.
 Hyatt bought the hotel in 2013.

 “We want to reassure our colleagues, guests, customers, and community that Hyatt will continue to manage The Driskill under a long-term management agreement, and there will be no business disruption with this transfer of ownership at this time,” a Hyatt spokesperson says.

 The Driskill, at 604 Brazos St., will remain part of The Unbound Collection by Hyatt luxury brand.
 Its distinct Romanesque Revival architecture contributes to its iconic status among properties in downtown Austin.

 Woodbine was launched in 1972 by Dallas oil heir Ray Lee Hunt, whose net worth is estimated at $6.5 billion, and Dallas real estate veteran John Scovell.
 Scovell is chairman of Woodbine.
 His oldest son, King Scovell, is Woodbine’s chief development officer, and his youngest son, Dupree Scovell, is chief investment officer.

-Other properties that Woodbine owns include the Austin area’s Hyatt Regency Lost Pines Resort & Spa, which the company bought last year; the Hyatt Regency Dallas and Reunion Tower; San Antonio’s Hotel Emma; and San Antonio’s Hyatt Regency Hill Country Resort & Spa.
+Other properties under the Woodbine umbrella include the Hyatt Regency Dallas and Reunion Tower, San Antonio’s Hotel Emma, and San Antonio’s Hyatt Regency Hill Country Resort & Spa.

 The Driskill is one of four properties that Hyatt recently sold or is in the process of selling.
 The others are the Grand Hyatt San Antonio River Walk, Southern California’s Hyatt Regency Indian Wells Resort & Spa, and South Florida’s The Confidante Miami Beach.
 Hyatt says proceeds from these four deals are expected to total $812 million.